 Kotlin Bootcamp for Programmers, Google

-This course for folks who have decided to learn Java first and want to branch out to Kotlin to become more competitive in the job market.
+This course for folks who have decided to learn Java first and want to learn Kotlin.

 Apple’s mobile operating system (iOS) is featured on all of its portable devices.
 When Apple embarked on the mobile development journey, they used a language called Objective-C to create those applications.